Mike’s Oilfield Services Ltd. has foamed wells since 1992

 - Foam is used to recover loss drilling fluid.

-5 Catch Tanks now available.
-Used for catching returns from foaming operations.
-As a catch tank it is used for de-watering pipelines after a hydro test.
+- 5 Catch Tanks now available, Used for catching returns from foaming operations and used as a catch tank when de-watering pipelines after a hydro test.

 A Scope Joint Is Installed Under The Dog Nut Which Allows You To Circulate Down To Clean Out The Cellar Without The Need Of A Rig And Bops.
 Once A Scope Joint Is Installed A Flush-by Is Used For Future Flushes And Foam Jobs.

 The Flush-by Removes Drive Head And Wellhead And Installs 3” Foam Spool And The Scope Head.
 Break Off Polish Rod And Install The Actuator Into Rod String, This Allows You To Latch Onto The Scope Joint And Lift The Tubing String Up To Secure Dognut Into The Scope Head, By Use Of Leg Bolts.
 This Allows Returns To Flow Through The 3”Foam Spool Instead Of The Casing Valves.
 Once Tubing Is In Place Install The Packing Nut On Top Of The Scope Head For Polish Rod.
 This Allows You To Lower The Tubing With The Rod String While You’re Circulating With Foam.